udaykiran1612/TherapEase_mental-health-support/README.md

 A new paper suggests that video games might hold the key to providing affordable, stigma-free mental health treatment around the globe.

-So i added two simple games to play.
+So i added two simple funny games to play :

 #### How to navigate